syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaskedEdit/localization.md

 {% endhighlight %}
 {% endtabs %}

-Now the ‘$’ will be localized to ‘€’;‘.’ will be localized to ‘,’ and ‘,’ will be localized to ‘ ‘(single white space).
+Now the '$' will be localized to '€', '.' will be localized to ',', and ',' will be localized to ' ' (single white space).

 ![](SfMaskedEditImages/Localisation.png)